johnwcowan/r7rs-work/CombinatorsCowan.md

 This SRFI contains various procedures that accept and return procedures, as well as a few others, drawn from [an earlier version of Chicken](http://wiki.call-cc.org/eggref/4/combinators).
 Common Lisp has a few of them too, and more come from [the Standard Prelude from *Programming Praxis*](http://programmingpraxis.com/contents/standard-prelude/).

-TODO: merge more of the egg, add documentation
+**TODO**: merge more of the egg, add documentation

 ## Combinators

 These procedures are documented in the style of [SRFI 219](https://srfi.schemers.org/srfi-219/srfi-219.html).
 Rather than showing only how the procedures themselves are invoked, it also shows how the returned procedures would be invoked.
 This is done in order to make the descriptions easier to understand.
 For example, if `complement` were documented in the standard style, the description would say "Returns a procedure which, when applied to an argument, returns `#t` when *proc* would return `#f` when applied to the same argument, and `#f` otherwise", which is more convoluted and harder to understand.
 However, this is merely a documentation style; it would be pointless to actually invoke these procedures in this fashion.

+TODO: reorganize this list

 `((constantly `*obj* ...`)` *arg* ...`)`